-Join Randi Derakhshani for an in-depth discussion in this video Exploring menus (part two), part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Exploring menus (part two), part of Learning 3ds Max.

 In this video, we're going to take a look, into, more of the menus available …in 3ds Max.
 We'll be looking at some of the tools an …commands you can find within each menu heading. …Getting to know these menus will make your work flow smoother, an more efficient. …The next menu is our Modify menu.
 Modifiers are objects that control a base object. …That base object could be a sphere, or it could be my clock. …The Modify menu is organized into sub-menus.…